Alabama Power wants to raise your rates by adding more than $1 billion of new generating capacity.

 Even putting aside Alabama Power’s flimsy justification for this massive commitment of customer dollars, the Company’s filing raises a host of questions:

 - How much will this cost customers?
 Alabama Power claims customer bills will go up an estimated $ 4 per month.
-Alabama Power’s long-range planning document was heavily redacted (an Alabama Power favorite tactic).
-But the Company’s filings are also heavily redacted.
+Alabama Power considers much its long-range electric planning document confidential and not subject to public review.
+The company releases a summary of its long-range planning document but the summary does not include important details.
+Similarly, many of the Company’s filings are also not subject public review, according to the Company.
 As a result, the public doesn’t even know the true costs of this massive investment, which they will be paying for decades.

 - Is it the best deal for customers?
-Alabama Power excluded renewable energy from competing against gas even though its own analysis shows that renewable energy is the cheaper alternative.
+The Commission denied Alabama Power’s proposed solar plus battery storage projects because it found them not well-suited to meet Alabama Power’s reliability needs, despite all of the evidence of their reliability benefits and cost-effectiveness.
 And energy efficiency (i.e. avoiding energy waste) is even cheaper.
 Even assuming there’s a need for so much added generation, why should Alabamians pay more for gas generation, which is inherently risky because gas prices are volatile.
 Renewable energy and energy efficiency have no fuel costs.

 - Why so much gas?
 Southern Company made commitments to its investors to achieve low-to-no carbon by 2050.
-How is adding two gigawatts new gas generation – resources that will emit millions of tons of carbon dioxide for decades – consistent with that goal?
+How is adding almost 1,900 megawatts of gas generation – resources that will emit millions of tons of carbon dioxide for decades – consistent with that goal?

-- Speaking of energy efficiency, Alabama Power said it would include ~200 MW of energy efficiency but gave no details about what it might actually do to save energy.
+- Speaking of energy efficiency, the PSC approved Alabama Power’s proposal to invest in ~200 MW of energy efficiency but gave no details about what it might actually do to save energy.
 Why is the Company not telling you how it wants to spend your money?

 One more thing…

-Energy Alabama is proud to represent our members’ interests before the Public Service Commission.
-But we shouldn’t be alone.
+Energy Alabama has represented our members’ interests before the Public Service Commission, we weren’t alone.
+Thousands signed on to support us.

 What can I do?